Earn major miles without a major headache, plus double and triple points on gas and groceries.

 Editor’s note: An updated version of this article can be found here.

 I travel for free around the world by outsmarting the credit card companies and the airlines.
 How do I do it?
-I focus on credit cards that offer reward points that can be transferred to miles with several different airlines.
+I focus on credit cards that offer reward points. especially points that transfer to miles with several airlines.